sujanme25/NBEATS/README.md

-# NBEATS

-To use N-BEATS for Bitcoin price prediction, you can follow a similar approach as before.
+To use N-BEATS for stock price prediction, you can follow a similar approach as before.
 Here's a general outline of the steps:

 Prepare Data:

-Load historical Bitcoin price data.
+Load historical Stock price data.
 You may use libraries like pandas to handle the data.
 Normalize the data using MinMaxScaler.
 Build N-BEATS Model: